 Professor of Religion

-I am Ph.D. graduate of The University of Chicago, Professor in the Department of Religion, and member of the Interpretation Theory Committee and the Environmental Studies Committee at the College.
-My teaching and research interests focus on the intersections between Christian theology, critical theory, environmental studies, and postmodernism.
-I have authored When God Was a Bird: Christianity, Animism, and the Re-Enchantment of the World (Fordham University Press, 2019), Green Christianity (Fortress, 2010), Finding God in the Singing River: Christianity, Spirit, Nature (Fortress, 2005), Fragments of the Spirit: Nature, Violence, and the Renewal of Creation (Continuum, 1996; Trinity, 2002), The Second Naïveté: Barth, Ricoeur, and the New Yale Theology (Mercer University Press, 1990, 1995), edited Paul Ricoeur's Figuring the Sacred: Religion, Narrative, and Imagination (Fortress, 1995), and co-edited Curing Violence: Essays on René Girard (Polebridge, 1994).
-I am a member of the Constructive Theology Workgroup, active in the educational justice movement in the city of Chester, and recently received an Andrew W. Mellon New Directions Fellowship for a research sabbatical in Costa Rica.
+I am a Ph.D. graduate of The University of Chicago and Professor in the Department of Religion, and member of the Interpretation Theory and the Environmental Studies Committees, at Swarthmore College.
+My teaching and research interests focus on the intersections between religious thought, critical theory, Indigenous studies, and postcolonialism.
+I have authored When God Was a Bird: Christianity, Animism, and the Re-Enchantment of the World (Fordham University Press, 2019), awarded the 2019 Nautilus Gold Award for best book in western religious thought, Green Christianity: Five Ways to a Sustainable Future (Fortress, 2010), Finding God in the Singing River: Christianity, Spirit, Nature (Fortress, 2005), Fragments of the Spirit: Nature, Violence, and the Renewal of Creation (Continuum, 1996; Trinity, 2002), The Second Naïveté: Barth, Ricoeur, and the New Yale Theology (Mercer University Press, 1990, 1995), edited Paul Ricoeur's Figuring the Sacred: Religion, Narrative, and Imagination (Fortress, 1995), and co-edited Curing Violence: Essays on René Girard (Polebridge, 1994).
+I have been a visiting professor at The University of Pennsylvania and am core faculty for the U.S. State Department's Institutes on Religious Pluralism at Temple University.

 My research and writing is an exercise in the emerging field of religion and ecology - a promising new line of inquiry in religious studies.
-This innovative subdiscipline focuses on how different religious traditions have shaped human beings' fundamental outlook on the environment in ancient and modern times.
+This innovative subdiscipline focuses on how different religious traditions have shaped human beings' fundamental outlooks on the environment in ancient and modern times.
 The world's religions ask basic questions about the cosmos that share deep affinities with the science of ecology.
 Both thought systems - religion and ecology - are concerned with the place of human beings within the general order of things.
-Noting this affinity between religion and ecology, the intellectual wager of this discipline is that the often unknown wellsprings of human beings' perspectives on the environment must be tapped if we are to understand adequately how individuals and societies have conceived of their place in the natural world.
+Noting this affinity between religion and ecology, the intellectual wager of this discipline is that the often unknown wellsprings of human beings' perspectives on the environment must be tapped if we are to fully understand how individuals and societies have conceived of their place, and their responsibilities, in the natural world.

 As might be imagined, religious perspectives about the material world, honed over four millennia, are inherently complicated.
 While some traditions valorize the natural order as a place of divine presence and therefore worthy of respect and protection, other traditions look beyond the natural order to a higher order still to come that effectively devalues the earthly cosmos as unrelated - or even inimical - to the values of the world beyond.
 It is these primordially vexed cosmic beliefs that generate much of the historic and contemporary confusion about the "proper" role of human beings within the wider biosphere.
 The profound theological questions posed by most if not all human cultures are now seen as questions that have direct bearing on ecological understanding.
 Questions such as, Are human beings part of or beyond nature?
 Do human beings have obligations to other life forms?
 Does the cosmos have an inherent purpose or function?are questions that are alternately religious, moral, and ecological at the same time.
 These are the questions that animate my writing, especially in regards to the role Christianity has played in both deepening, and ameliorating, the environmental crisis in our time.

 My dissertation advisor, Paul Ricoeur, once told me that he considered teaching to be a vocation, not a job - that is, a vocation in the sense of a calling or mandate.
 This has been my approach to teaching as well.
 I approach the classroom as a secular temple - a sanctuary of this world - where life's crucial questions are discussed, written about, and sometimes answered in the course of a semester-long struggle with the material.
 What is the meaning of existence?
 The character of the good life?
 The nature of truth and falsehood?
 Right and wrong?
 Good and evil?
 I try to introduce some levity into this heady mix - my basic thrust is to practice liberal arts education as a student's joyful guide to the universe.
-I do not primarily consider my role to be a conveyor of knowledge but a teacher of wisdom - or, to put it better, as a facilitator of students coming into possession of their own wisdom, their own philosophies of existence.
+I do not consider my role to be a conveyor of knowledge but a teacher of wisdom - or, to put it better, as a facilitator of students' coming into possession of their own wisdom, their own philosophies of existence.
 How to perform the task of selfhood with an eye to the common good is my guiding concern.
-Good, clear, lucid information about the subject matter is important, to be sure, but what really counts for me is the ability to distill this information into a compelling format that students can own or disown depending on their reflective engagement with the material.
+Careful instruction about relevant topics is important, to be sure, but what I really about is cultivating students' abilities to critically distill course content into a compelling format that they can own or disown based on their reflective engagement with the material.

 Finding God in the Singing River: Christianity, Spirit, Nature.
 Minneapolis: Fortress Press, 2005.